mgsweet/PUBG-Macro-Assist/README.md

 	11. `NumpadSub`: sub 1 to  compensation value
 	12. `NumpadEnter`: change grenade mode setting
 	13. `NumPad0`: set compensation value to 0

-### Usage for  `superJump.ahk`
-1. Crouch Jumping: All of your `space` click will become super jump, just jump as usual.

 ## Development
 I will try to create some macros to help you fire better.